IsaKiko/D3-visualising-data/lesson1-html.md

 subtitle: Making things appear in your browser
 minutes: 20
 ---
-> ## Prerequisites {.prereq}
->
-> * Github account
-> * Participation in at least one SWC workshop
-> * Familiarity with your favourite text editor (Sublime 2 is a good option)

 > ## Learning Objectives {.objectives}
 >
 > * Create a first page that opens in a browser
 > * Understand the structure of an html document
 > * Understand different environments within an html document

-Open science should be visible science.
-And what better way to make your research visible and accessible than putting it on the internet.
-But no one wants to read endless tables of data.
-We’d rather look at graphs, even better, interactive graphs.
-And we have probably all created some graphs.
-But in order to make them accessible by many people, we will have to move away from our specialised software to something everyone can interact with.

 A way of writing that is understood by all web browsers is html: hypertext markup language.
 Since we don’t have the ability to do